 test_loop(test_dataloader, model, loss_fn)

-You begin by preparing the MNIST dataset for training and testing our neural network model.
+Begin by preparing the MNIST dataset for training and testing the neural network model.

 Next, create two data loaders: one for the training set and one for the test set, each configured with a batch size of 32.
 These data loaders allow you to easily feed batches of images into the model during training and testing.